THE CITY THROUGH HISTORY

-The Ordered Universe project brings together academics from Durham University and Pembroke
+The City Through History project brings together academics from Durham University and Pembroke

 Pupils on all six Year 12 strands participate in Access Week at the end of the intensive course, allowing for space and time to be dedicated to more specific areas of study led by our team of tutors.